amalgama-digital/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 <!-- ### Version 3

-Version 3 of the Invoke Script transaction is added in node version 1.4.0 and enabled with feature #17 “Ride V6”.
+Version 3 of the Invoke Script transaction is added in node version 1.4.0 and enabled with feature #17 “Ride V6, MetaMask support, Invoke Expression”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 `Fee` = (0.005 + `E`) × ⌈`C` / 10,000⌉ × + `S` + 0.004 × `P` + 0.004 × `A` + 1 × `I` + 0,004 × `N`,
 `Fee` = 0.005 + `S` + 0.004 × `P` + 0.004 × `A` + 1 × `I` + 0,004 × `N`,